timstudacc-ai/BMP280_driver/README.md

 Contains the core business logic (`bmp280.c`), register definitions, and mathematical compensation formulas required by the Bosch datasheet.
 This layer manages the sensor's internal state machine, parses raw ADC data, and calculates human-readable temperature and pressure values.
 It is completely isolated from direct hardware dependencies.

 ### 4. Application Layer
-The user's super-loop or RTOS task (`main.c`) that triggers sensor readings, checks the asynchronous reading states, and processes the final temperature and pressure data (e.g., formatting the payload and sending it over UART using a DMA manager).
+The user's super-loop task (`main.c`) that triggers sensor readings, checks the asynchronous reading states, and processes the final temperature and pressure data.

 ## 4. Hardware Configuration Guide